deamorim2/sdbs/EN-US/de9im.rst

 This model of representing topological relationships considers ``Interior`` (I), ``Exterior`` (E), and ``Boundary`` (B) operations for each geometric object.

-Other operations within the Dimensionally Extended 9-Intersection Model (DE-9IM) are an intersection matrix (e) and the concept of dimensionality (dim) of a geometric object or a product dimensional used at the intersection between interiors, boundaries, and exteriors of the two geometries, which is a topological relationship in itself.
+Other operations within the Dimensionally Extended 9-Intersection Model (DE-9IM) are an intersection matrix (∩) and the concept of dimensionality (dim) of a geometric object or a product dimensional used at the intersection between interiors, boundaries, and exteriors of the two geometries, which is a topological relationship in itself.

 Interior (I), Exterior (E), and Boundary (B)
 --------------------------------------------